pyeventsourcing/eventsourcing/docs/topics/tutorial/part2.rst

-When the aggregate class is called, a "created" event object is constructed and used to to construct an aggregate object.
+When the aggregate class is called, a "created" event object is constructed and used to to construct an aggregate instance.
 The body of the ``__init__()`` method is used by the "created" event object to initialise the aggregate instance.
 The result is the aggregate instance's ``name`` attribute has the value given when calling the aggregate class.